 Conservation is a key component of Cosley Zoo’s mission.

-We demonstrate our commitment to conservation on a daily basis by participating in environmentally friendly practices such as recycling, composting food scraps, re-purposing materials rather than buying new ones, and installing energy-efficient lighting.
+We demonstrate our commitment to conservation on a daily basis by participating in environmentally friendly practices such as recycling, using a rain barrel to collect water for plants, re-purposing materials rather than buying new ones, and installing energy-efficient lighting.
 We also participate in several large-scale conservation initiatives.

 Coins for Conservation